rayonlabs/chutes-miner/DEVELOPER.md

 #### Tagging Docker Images

-Images are build locally using package names.
+Images are built locally using package names.
 To tag images for docker hub:
 ```bash
 make tag
 ```